-China Labour Bulletin established its bilingual Work Accident Map in December 2014 to track and categorise workplace accidents reported in domestic media.
+China Labour Bulletin established the Work Accident Map in December 2014 to track and categorise workplace accidents reported in domestic media.

-The Accident Map is made up of more than 4,000 individual entries that list the date and location of the accident, the number of deaths and injuries, the type of accident (explosion, structural/mechanical failure, etc.) and the industrial sector it occurred in.
+The Accident Map has more than 5,000 individual entries that list the date and location of the accident, the number of deaths and injuries, the type of accident (explosion, structural/mechanical failure, etc.) and the industrial sector it occurred in.
 It also includes the original media reports that provide valuable detail on how the accident occurred and the response of the authorities.
-The vast majority of these reports are in Chinese, but some major accidents do include English-language reports.
+The vast majority of these reports are in Chinese, but some major accidents include English-language reports.

 The baseline for inclusion on the map is at least one worker death or injury, or an incident affecting three or more workers but not necessarily leading to injury or death, such as being trapped in a coal mine or being forced to evacuate from a fire.
 We will also include some incidents that official records exclude, such as the fires at migrant worker housing complexes in Beijing in the winter of 2017 and the deaths of five young kindergarten teachers in November 2018, which highlighted the hazardous living conditions that low-paid workers are forced to endure.